Bananapus/nana-core-v5/README.md

 # Bananapus Core

-This repository contains the core protocol contracts for Bananapus' Juicebox v4.
+This repository contains the core protocol contracts for Bananapus' Juicebox V5 – a fork of V4 that fixes one essential bug in the buyback hook of revnets.
 Juicebox is a flexible toolkit for launching and managing a treasury-backed token on Ethereum and L2s.

 <details>
   <summary>Table of Contents</summary>